 Some US sports shows exported to the UK do include odds if they form part of the show.
 The odds will be displayed in the US format which is different to how odds are displayed in the UK (+500 is the American equivalent of 5/1).

-Horse racing is the one sport in the UK where leading bookmaker odds and offers have always been highlighted on live broadcast because it plays an important role in the sport, but more sports could follow suit.
+Horse racing is the one sport in the UK where bookmaker odds and betting offers have always been highlighted on live broadcast because it plays an important role in the sport, but more sports could follow suit.

 Broadcasters have a duty of responsibility to their viewers and while they will happily promote the beading betting sites, they will also make viewers aware of help and support if betting is becoming a problem.
 This is where the tagline coined in the UK ‘When the fun stops, stop!’ comes from.